nirmalsinhp/read_notes/microServices.md

 - incremental adoption helps you asses impacts and handle accordingly.

 ## Alignment of Architecture and Organization
-- Organizations which design systems...are constrained to produce designs which are copies of the communication structures of these organizations.
-Conway's Law
+- Organizations which design systems are constrained to produce designs which are copies of the communication structures of these organizations. -  Conway's Law
 - A stream-aligned team is a team aligned to a single, valuable stream of work...[T]he team is empowered to build and deliver customer or user value as quickly, safely, and independently as possible, without requiring hand-offs to other teams to perform parts of the work.
 - MVC have historically teams build around core competency of people like front end, back end, DBAs.
 - in MicroServices world, teams handle microservice built around business capability end to end.